Top 14 Airtable Alternatives (Features, Pros, Cons, Pricing)

 There is a dizzying number of Airtable alternatives out there on the market.

 So it’s pretty easy to get overwhelmed by so many choices.

 But don’t worry.

+ClickUp is an all-in-one project management software app designed for all users across industries—from solo entrepreneurs to large enterprises.
 Unlike Airtable, ClickUp has tons of built-in task management and collaboration features that allow teams to get things done, fast.

 Let’s take a look at why ClickUp is the best free Airtable alternative:

 If you currently use Airtable, chances are, you like spreadsheets.

 While there are tons of other effective ways to manage projects, sometimes, you simply need a good ol’ spreadsheet for all your data.

 That’s one of the reasons why ClickUp comes with a powerful built-in Table view.